neo2043/chat_application_esp32/README.md

 ## versions

-there are two versions of the code one with ap mode or access point mode where esp32 will make a wifi access point for you so you have to provide ssid and password of your choice in that version's password.h file and the other is sta mode or station mode where esp32 will connect to a wifi access point so you have to provide wifi credentials according to that in password.h of that version
+there are two versions of the code one with ap mode (with_ap) or access point mode where esp32 will make a wifi access point for you so you have to provide ssid and password of your choice in that version's password.h file and the other is with sta mode (with_sta) or station mode where esp32 will connect to a wifi access point so you have to provide wifi credentials according to that in password.h of that version

 ## dependencies